Fourier coefficients of degree 2 Siegel-Eisenstein series with trivial character at squarefree level

-\quote{\textsc{Abstract}.
-We compute the Fourier coefficients of all degree $2$ Siegel-Eisenstein series of square-free level $N$ transforming with the trivial character.
-We then apply use these formul\ae\ to present some explicit examples of higher representation numbers attached to non-unimodular quadratic forms.}
+\begin{quote} \textsc{Abstract}.
+We compute the Fourier coefficients of a basis of the space of degree two Siegel-Eisenstein series of square-free level $N$ transforming with the trivial character.
+We then apply use these formul\ae\ to present some explicit examples of higher representation numbers attached to non-unimodular quadratic forms.\end{quote}